ninecath/nincat/.github/ISSUE_TEMPLATE/NEW_ART.md

 ---
 name: New Art (｡･ө･｡)
-about: New art for nincat to print out
+about: New art for nincat to print out.
 title: 'NEW ART: <filename>'
 labels: 'art'
 assignees: beyondmagic